Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 )

-# Redirect DT_SYMTAB
+# 1. Redirect DT_SYMTAB pointer inside loader metadata

 target = entropy + LDBASE_WRITABLE_OFFSET + LINFO_SYMTAB_OFFSET